linguini1/linguini1/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Matteo (he/they), a first year computer systems engineer at Carleton with a passion for automating, AI, and learning about the computing technology field!
-I love 60-80s pop and rock, learning new things, and travelling :)
+I'm Matteo (he/they), a first year computer systems engineer at Carleton with a passion for automating, design, and learning about computing technology.
+I love rock and jazz, meeting new people and travelling :)

 ### Working on 🧩
- - University preparation
+ - Getting through the term
- - "Alchemist" with AOBUT Studios
+ - Warehouse Management System from scratch
- - Making the most of the summer
+ - Learning Flask

 ### Reach me 📧
  - matteo.golin@gmail.com